Help for Texans

 Eligible HOME Disaster Relief Activities

-- Home rehabilitation, reconstruction, or replacement of a manufactured housing unit.
+- Home reconstruction or replacement of a manufactured housing unit.

 - Support is provided in the form of a grant agreement or deferred forgivable loan, contingent upon the type of HRA housing assistance.